+Information for candidates

-Information for Candidates Written Examinations - effective from 1 September 2018
+For written examinations - effective from 1 September 2019

 This document has been written to help you.
 Read it carefully and follow the instructions.
 If there is anything you do not understand, especially which calculator you may use, ask your teacher.